Use language well.

 Day 24/100.

-Xed was not only taken aback, but disagreed yet again, saying that the way I communicated it affected her.
+Xed was not only taken aback, but seriously offended.
 She wanted me to use words like I feel, I think, in my humble opinion, sort of, kind of, etc. These are filler words.
 Of course, being at the receiver's end is terrible, so I apologised to her and evaluated my choice of words, and her suggestion to use filler words.

 Watch the video below to understand what upspeak/uptalk is: